-Operating a motor vehicle while your blood alcohol is 0.08 percent or above carries severe penalties and automatic license suspensions.
+Operating a motor vehicle while a blood alcohol level that is 0.08 percent or above carries severe penalties and automatic license suspension.
 Drivers under the age of 21 can be convicted of DWI for any measurable alcohol content.
-See DC Code Section 50-2206.11.

 Operating a motor vehicle with a BAC of 0.05 or higher can result in a DUI charge if drivers show evidence of appreciable impairment.

-You do not need to be driving to be charged with OWI, which is essentially a zero tolerance law.
-BACs of as little as 0.02 percent or more can still affect your ability to operate and control a motor vehicle.
-Drivers who pull to the side of the road but leave their keys in the ignition still have control of their vehicles and could be charged with OWI.
-DC Code Section 50-2206.14.
+Someone does not need to be driving to be charged with OWI, which is essentially a zero tolerance law.
+BACs of as little as 0.02 percent or more can still affect someone’s ability to operate and control a motor vehicle.
+Drivers who pull to the side of the road, but leave their keys in the ignition still have control of their vehicles and could be charged with OWI.

 DWI and DUI Penalties

-Penalties have recently increased for District drivers convicted of DUI charges.
-Drug or alcohol use can cause impairment, and marijuana stays in the blood for days after and could be used to convict if you show other signs of impaired driving.
+Penalties have recently increased for DC drivers convicted of DUI charges.
+Drug or alcohol use can cause impairment, and marijuana stays in the blood for days after and could be used to convict if someone shows other signs of impaired driving.
 Fines and penalties include the following sanctions:

-- Judges impose mandatory 10-day jail sentences if your BAC is over 0.20, 15 days for BACs over 0.25, and 20 days for BACs over 0.30 percent alcohol per 100 milliliters of blood.
+- Judges impose mandatory 10-day jail sentences if their BAC is over 0.20, 15 days for BACs over 0.25, and 20 days for BACs over 0.30 percent alcohol per 100 milliliters of blood

-- If you drive impaired with a passenger under 17 years of age, then additional minimum fines of $500 to $1,000 per child apply for first and subsequent offenses.
-Judges must impose a minimum five-day jail sentence per restrained child and 10-day jail sentence per unrestrained child.
+- If they drive impaired with a passenger under 17 years of age, then additional minimum fines of $500 to $1,000 per child apply for first and subsequent offenses.
+Judges must impose a minimum five-day jail sentence per restrained child and 10-day jail sentence per unrestrained child

 - These fines and penalties apply even if drivers never move their vehicles an inch.
-Getting behind the wheel and inserting keys in the ignition gives you control of the motor vehicle.
+According to the law, getting behind the wheel and inserting keys in the ignition gives someone control of the motor vehicle

 Prosecutors can easily prove OWI charges because they only need to demonstrate minor impairment and alcohol or drug consumption.
 OWI fines and penalties include the following sanctions:

-- First convictions carry a $500 fine and maximum possible jail sentence of 90 days.
+- First convictions carry a $500 fine and maximum possible jail sentence of ninety days

-Sometimes, an attorney can convince a judge and prosecutor to accept a plea bargain and reduce DUI charges to OWI.
-However, this will count as a DUI offense if you receive another DUI conviction within a 15-year period.
+Sometimes, a lawyer can convince a judge and prosecutor to accept a plea bargain and reduce DUI charges to OWI.
+Although this charge carries less severe penalties, this will count as a DUI offense if you receive another DUI conviction within a 15-year period.

-- An attorney can challenge the officer’s reasons for making a traffic stop.
+- A DC DUI lawyer can challenge the officer’s reasons for making a traffic stop.